Copyright © 2008 W3C® (MIT, ERCIM, Keio), All Rights Reserved. W3C liability, trademark and document use rules apply.

 giving privacy-conscious users a way to turn it off.

-element, for consistency, now has the
+The area element, for consistency, now has the

-and rel
+hreflang and rel attributes.

-element can now have a target
+The base element can now have a target

-attribute as well mainly for consistency with the a
+attribute as well mainly for consistency with the a element

 and because it was already widely supported.
 Also, the

-attribute for the a
+target attribute for the a and

-elements is no longer deprecated, as it is useful in
+area elements is no longer deprecated, as it is useful in

-Web applications, for example in conjunction with iframe
+Web applications, for example in conjunction with iframe.

-attribute for the li
+The value attribute for the li element is no

 longer deprecated as it is not presentational.
 The same goes for the

-attribute of the ol
+start attribute of the ol element.

-element has a charset
+The meta element has a charset attribute now

 as this was already supported and provides a nicer way to specify the character encoding for the document.

-attribute can be specified on the
+A new autofocus attribute can be specified on the

-(except when the type
+input (except when the type attribute is

-elements.
+button elements.
 It provides a declarative way to focus a

 form control during page load.
 Using this feature should enhance the